A Knowledge Based User Friendly Approach

 Accrding to data management company Klipfolio, "Customer Concentration, or Customer Revenue Concentration, refers to the amount of your total revenue that is generated by either your highest paying client, or a set of your top paying clients.
 The rule of thumb, especially for more mature businesses, is that no more than 10% of your revenue should be coming from one customer.
 Similarly, no more than 25% of your total revenue should be dependent on your top 5 customers."

 Completing the seller's due diligence audit may give you additional motivation to improve on this issue, as customer concentration affects the value of your business.
-While estimates of a high customer concentration will vary, be prepared that a potential buyer of your business will perceive it as having high customer concentration.
+While estimates of a high customer concentration will vary, be prepared that a potential buyer of your business may perceive your business as having high customer concentration.

 Here is a viewpoint from Piedmont M&A Advisors: "A concentrated customer base increases the risk for the owners, everyone who depends on the existence of the business, and for potential purchasers, who value businesses commensurate with the risk involved in their cash flows.
 For a potential purchaser to invest in a business with a concentrated customer base, their rate of return will need to be higher, which translates to a lower value purchase price."